clairemin414/react-demo/README.md

 # Watchlist Application Repository
-This is the copy version of original repository excluding DB credentails.
+This is a copy version of original repository excluding DB credentails.
 ### React app : react-demo-app
 ### Spring app : watchlist-rest-api